jump-dev/jump-dev.github.io/_posts/2024-09-17-open-energy-models.md

 formulation that can be used in a linear solver like HiGHS.
 The package is used by SINTEF in many of their energy-related applications.

-JuMP core developer @joehuchette wrote a similar package, [PiecewiseLinearOpt.jl](https://github.com/joehuchette/PiecewiseLinearOpt.jl), that he [presented at the first JuMP developers workshop in 2017 (video)](https://www.youtube.com/watch?v=yiWx52yVVzM).
+JuMP core developer Joey Hutchette @joehuchette wrote a similar package, [PiecewiseLinearOpt.jl](https://github.com/joehuchette/PiecewiseLinearOpt.jl), that he [presented at the first JuMP developers workshop in 2017 (video)](https://www.youtube.com/watch?v=yiWx52yVVzM).
 (It's notable to see that the production quality of JuMP-dev videos is much